NYPL/discovery-sandbox/DEPLOYMENT.md

 | AWS Profile      | nypl-sandbox             | nypl-digital-dev | nypl-digital-dev        |
 | Application Name | discovery-ui             | discovery-ui     | discovery-ui            |
 | Environment Name | discovery-ui-development | discovery-ui-qa  | discovery-ui-production |

----

-Deploy to the development server:

-_(Note that updates to origin/development trigger a deploy to discovery-ui-development.
-The following demonstrates manually deploying development - or a feature branch - to discovery-ui-development should you need to.)_

-- Check out `development` branch (or feature branch if deploying a feature to dev before merge)
-- Run `npm run deploy-development`

----

-Deploy to the qa server:

-_(Note that updates to origin/qa trigger a deploy to discovery-ui-qa.
-The following demonstrates manually deploying qa should you need to.)_

-- `git checkout qa`, `git merge development`, `git push origin qa`
-- Run `npm run deploy-qa`

----

-Deploy to the production server:

-_(Note that updates to origin/master trigger a deploy to discovery-ui-production.
-The following demonstrates manually deploying production should you need to.)_

-- `git checkout master`, `git merge qa`, `git push origin master`
-- Run `npm run deploy-production`